-The possibility of adverse side effects caused by the bacterial contamination includes vomiting, abdominal pain that can lead to life-threatening dehydration.
-Children, Older people, women and their fetuses as well as cancer patients and HIV Patients seems to be the most prone to bacterial infections because of their unhealthy immune system.
+The possibility of adverse side effects caused by bacterial contamination includes vomiting, abdominal pain that can lead to life-threatening dehydration.
+Children, Older people, women, and their fetuses, as well as cancer patients and HIV Patients, seems to be the most prone to bacterial infections because of their unhealthy immune system.

 A stronger and stricter food regulation norms combined with hygienic manufacturing of the food items as well as medicines by the manufacturers seem to be the only way forward to reduce the impact of bacteria caused food contamination diseases especially in a country like the Philippines.
 As far as the consumers are concerned, they will have to be more selective while selecting the quality of the products they buy.